1035 South York Road, Suite C,

 Contact an Elk Grove Village Medical Malpractice Lawyer

 If you or a loved one were not diagnosed with a medical condition until the condition deteriorated, this may be an example of medical malpractice.
-To discuss your case with a skilled Bensenville medical malpractice attorney, call Kaiser Hafezi Law at 630-233-9946.
+To discuss your case with a skilled Bensenville medical malpractice attorney, call Kaiser Law at 630-233-9946.
 Schedule your free, confidential initial consultation today.

 Source: